Brunus75/memento/dart.md

 print('42'.parseInt()); // Use an extension method.

 ```
-### MIXINS (AJOUTER DES FONCTIONNALITES A UNE CLASSE)
+### MIXINS
+* But = ajouter des fonctionnalités à une classe
+* A class that contains methods for use by other classes
+* Unlike the interface and inheritance approach, a mixin doesn’t have to be the parent class of those other classes
-* a way of reusing a class’s code in multiple class hierarchies
+* A way of reusing a class’s code in multiple class hierarchies
+* Another way to add functionalities to your class because in Dart multi extends doesn't exist
+* One usually put common functions inside a mixin
-* To use a mixin, use the with keyword followed by one or more mixin names
+* To use a mixin, use the "with" keyword followed by one or more mixin names
 ```java
 class Musician extends Performer with Musical {
   // ···